mostafaalbdiwy1/CylinderVolumeCPP./README.md

-# CylinderVolumeCPP.
+# program CPP.
-C++ program to calculate cylinder volume
+C++ program to calculate degree and average